sisl/ExpFamilyPCA.jl/paper.md

 ## Custom Distributions

 When working with custom distributions, certain specifications are often more convenient and computationally efficient than others.
-For example, inducing the gamma EPCA objective from the log-parition $G(\theta) = -\log(-\theta)$ and its derivative $g(\theta) = -1/\theta$ is simpler and computationally more effecient than implementing the full the Itakura-Saito distance [@ItakuraSaito]:
+For example, inducing the gamma EPCA objective from the log-parition $G(\theta) = -\log(-\theta)$ and its derivative $g(\theta) = -1/\theta$ is much simpler than implementing the full the Itakura-Saito distance [@ItakuraSaito]:

 $$
 \frac{1}{2\pi} \int_{-\pi}^{\pi} \Bigg[ \frac{P(\omega)}{\hat{P}(\omega)} - \log \frac{P(\omega)}{\hat{P}{\omega}} - 1\Bigg] \, d\omega.